cheprasov/ts-react-global-state/README.md

 **Params:**
  - Component: `React.Component` - React.Component for wrapping at Global State.
- - scopeToProp: `Record<string, string>` - Object, where Key is a Global State scope name and Value is name of property that will be used to pass the Global State to the Component.
+ - scopeToProp: `Record<string, string>` - Object, where Key is a Global Scope name and Value is name of property that will be used to pass the Global State to the Component.
 It is allowed to use multiple scopes.

 **Returns:**
 - Returns Higher-Order Component